cjcourt/cjcourt.github.io/_posts/2020-09-14-nlp-matsci.md

 Using these kinds of approaches, researchers have demonstrated it possible to build vast databases of [magnetic materials](https://www.nature.com/articles/sdata2018111), [photovoltaics](https://ui.adsabs.harvard.edu/abs/2019APS..MARB22013B/abstract) and [battery materials](https://www.nature.com/articles/s41597-020-00602-2).
 These have also been shown to produce accurate [predictive models](https://www.nature.com/articles/s41524-020-0287-8) and even discover [new materials](https://www.nature.com/articles/s41427-020-0214-y)!.

 ## Conclusions
 While it definitely is counter-intuitive to use NLP for materials discovery, the utility of NLP in the scientific domain should not be underestimated.
-Hopefully this blog has given some insight into why its important.
+Hopefully this blog has given some insight into why it's important.

 Feel free to contact me if you're interesting in applying these techniques to your domain of interest.